 In June 2012 the Australian Government announced Securing Australia’s Future, a $10 million investment in a series of strategic research programs delivered to the Australian Chief Scientist and the Commonwealth Science Council (previous to October 2014, the Prime Minister's Science, Engineering and Innovation Council, PMSEIC).

-Securing Australia’s Future is a response to global and national changes and the opportunities and challenges of an economy in transition.
+Securing Australia’s Future was a response to global and national changes and the opportunities and challenges of an economy in transition.
 Productivity and economic growth will result from: an increased understanding in how to best stimulate and support creativity, innovation and adaptability; an education system that values the pursuit of knowledge across all domains, including science, technology, engineering and mathematics; and an increased willingness to support change through effective risk management.

 Six initial research topics were identified: